FOUNDATIONS IN CONTEMPLATIVE CARE

 Program Details

-- Participants complete 50 hours of required clinical carepartnership (contemplative care work) either in-person or online at a hospital, hospice, residence, senior center, or community center during the nine-month program.
-Students are strongly encouraged to complete 100 clinical hours and those taking the program for credit in our TBD MA PGM or our Certificate in Contemplative Care are required to complete 100 hours.
+• Participants complete 50 hours of required clinical carepartnership (contemplative care work) either in-person or online by volunteering at a hospital, hospice, nursing home, prison, community center, senior center, or similar health center during the nine-month program.
+Students are strongly encouraged to complete 100 hours and those taking the program for graduate credit in our Master of Arts in Buddhist Spiritual Care are required to complete 100 hours.
 See FAQ for more details.

 Monthly classes meet Fridays from 3–6pm ET and Saturdays from 10am – 4pm ET and may be attended virtually via Zoom or in-person at the New York Zen Center.
 In-person seats are first-come, first-served and must be reserved during registration for all classes.